htkzr80s/FeedGem/Docs/readme_en.txt

 Advanced Settings Parameters

-MaxCandidateCount=5: The maximum number of feed candidates to display.

 MaxArticleCount=30: The maximum number of articles to store in the database for each feed.

 AllowInsecureHttp=False: Set whether to allow unencrypted communication (HTTP).